 - Health, safety, and other hazard disclosures mandated by law,

 - Rent and security deposit specifics, including how.

-Louisiana imposes specific and distinct requirements for landlords and tenants when executing a Lease or Rental Agreement.
-For example, Louisiana Statute provides for the following:
+Louisiana imposes specific and distinct requirements for landlords and tenants when executing a lease or rental agreement.
+For example, Louisiana law provides for the following: